YaoGroup/DIFFICE_jax/paper.md

 We provide a tutorial example that infers ice viscosity from synthetic data of ice velocity and thickness.
 Both datasets are created by solving the isotropic SSA equations and the mass conservation equation with a given viscosity profile numerically via COMSOL Multiphysics.
 The COMSOL file is provided in the `Tutorial` subfolder.
 Users can freely generate new synthetic data by changing the given viscosity profile and test whether the PINN algorithm can accurately infer the correct viscosity profile from the synthetic data.

-We note that the tutorial example includes only the first four features of `DIFFISH.jax`.
-For the last two advanced features: (5) the extended-PINNs approach and (6) the inversion of anisotropic viscosity, we provide well-documented examples for the ice shelves listed in the table below.
-Details ca be found in their corresponding subfolders.
+The ice-shelf viscosity inversion examples and the corresponding implemented features are listed in the table below.
+Well-documented codes can be found in their corresponding subfolders.

 | Ice shelf  | Feature # |
 | ------------- | ------------- |